Snowflake-Labs/terraform-provider-snowflake/docs/technical-documentation/performance_benchmarks.md

 ### Additional requests

-Some resources make additional requests to handle all of the object fields in Snowflake, such as getting [policy references](https://docs.snowflake.com/en/sql-reference/account-usage/policy_references) in views or parameters [in users](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/MIGRATION_GUIDE.md#breaking-change-user-parameters-added-to-snowflake_user-resource).
+Some resources make additional requests to handle all of the object fields in Snowflake, such as getting [policy references](https://docs.snowflake.com/en/sql-reference/account-usage/policy_references) in views or parameters [in users](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/c4b1bebce4bc5a81031248592b34af5e80ca2fc1/MIGRATION_GUIDE.md#breaking-change-user-parameters-added-to-snowflake_user-resource).
 As mentioned above, these requests usually take \~300-400ms, but in large-scale deployments, they can substantially increase the execution time.

 ## System stability

-First, we tested system stability to check if subsequent runs take a similar amount of time.
-In this case, we created a deployment of 100 schemas with different fields and measured the execution of `terraform apply --auto-approve`.
-The consecutive runs of this test are the following: 28s, 29s, 27s, 29s, 30s.
-The differences are marginal and may be caused by network instability.

-**Conclusion**: The provider's performance is expected to be stable between consecutive runs.
+The tests utilize the network extensively and the results may vary depending on your deployment and the machine it runs on.
+However, the benchmarks were run consecutively a few times and the results proved to be close enough to call those times stable.

 ## Execution time